sathyamus/ReadME/Azure.md

   - No need for the VMs to expose public IPs, which are vulenarable to attack

 - Azure Data Studio
   - Able to connect to PostGRESQL, SQL server in clould / onprem DBs

+- Power BI tools
+  - Premium service to prepare paginated reports

 ### Getting the list of Resources registered for respective subscription
   az provider list > provider_list.txt